seldstein/personal-site-hugo/content/blog/lonesome-dove.md

 ---
-title: "It's Not the Story's Fault You Thought You Were Still on the Ranch"
+title: It's Not the Story's Fault You Thought You Were Still on the Ranch
 date: 2023-12-05T20:23:25-06:00
-description:
-lead: Two short essays and one somewhat longer essay inspired by 'Lonesome Dove' (the miniseries).
+summary: Two short essays and one somewhat longer essay inspired by 'Lonesome Dove' (the miniseries).
 categories:
-  - "TV"
+  - TV
-  - "Writing"
+  - Writing
 tags:
-  - "Shock"
+  - Shock
-  - "Story"
+  - Story
-  - "Westerns"
+  - Westerns
-  - "Romance"
+  - Romance
 draft: false
 ---